N3ur0sis/pp2i-sdl-game/README.md

 - SDL2
 - GLAD (OpenGL API)

-First check you have all the dependencies
+First check you have all the dependencies but this will be checked by the script anyway (see below).

 ```sh
 sudo apt install git build-essential pkg-config cmake cmake-data libsdl2-dev libsdl2-gfx-dev